A. System Identification (Week 1)

 Repeat the steps 7 and 8 two more times for different perturbation locations along the link (for example, around the middle and near the base) or different perturbation angles.

 Plot the measured angular deflection of the link vs. time for each case.
+Ensure that the data is centered around 0°, and if it is not, adjust it so that it is.
 Select peaks that are smooth (focus on the region after initial transients) as shown in the figure below.
 Ensure that there are at least 4-5 peaks in between the two chosen peaks.

 Option: Usage offindpeak